-With ATX power supply being used, the 586ITB system board can support ACPI Specification, Modern Wake-Up, PC 97 Compliance, and Dual Function Power Button to enhance its performance.
+The 586ITX system board can support ACPI Specification, Modem Wake-Up, PC 97 Compliance, and Dual Function Power Button to enhance its performance.

 ACPI (Advanced Configuration Power Interface) has energy saving features which enable operating systems to reliably manage and coordinate power planes, PnP (Plug-and-Play) peripherals, and cooling fans.
-ACPI is the specification of Microsoft®s PC 97 "OnNow" design allowing continual "power on" with reduced energy consumption.
+ACPI is the specification of Microsoft®'s PC 97 "OnNow" design allowing continual "power on" with reduced energy consumption.